Vargodl/DVwords-WeekenStrung/README.md

 Continuing a bit on the theme of Cat-licks from yesterday, many good cathlic boys, especially those who went to parochial schools (as was and did I), grew up wanting to become priests.
 A son becoming a priest was the easiest ticket for cathlick parents to get into heaven, it was better than 'don't cross go,' more like chutes and ladders directly into the welcoming and loving arms of God the father, bypassing St Pete at the gates.
 Planning to be a priest was the pride of all catholic parents and the boast of families.
 I was interested in becoming a priest for quite a while and much longer than most, even after high school, even visiting a few seminaries to check out the life a bit.
 But some seminarians were weird and not what I would consider holy.
 Some seemed to be running from pregnancy scares (as if becoming a priest would curb your lusts or something--we all see how well that went), some were malicious maybe trying to atone for misdeeds of the past (one of the guys told me that when he and his friends were doing LSD, he would buy burning hot pizza and convince then that it wasn't hot and to eat it quickly so that they would burn their tongues and the roofs of their months on the molten cheese--I'm telling you so really weird stuff.
 And, of course. there were the sexual perverts and deviates.
 I'll talk about them later too.

-Ultimately and in some ways similar to why I didn't become an OB-GYN, I realized I couldn't be a priest either.
-I had already tasted of the tender feminine love lips and I couldn't not do that forever more.
-Concerning why I didn't become an OB-GYN, I was too concerned that the access I would get to so many pleasure portals would either really get me in serious trouble OR I would lose my lust because of some of the pathology that I was likely to see (so it was a kind of a 3 little bears situation--either too hot (seminary) or too cold (OB-GYN)).

-Remember too that I wss kind of poor and wanted to get a good higher education--wide ranging but including arts, sciences and philosophy (which I guess I ultimately accomplished).
+Remember too that I was kind of poor and wanted to get a good higher education--wide ranging but including arts, sciences and philosophy (which I guess I ultimately accomplished).
 The priesthood was a good way to get a good to great education (albeit for the price of your soul and eternal frustration).
 This was very true when I was young and certainly true in the medieval period where priests were god's juniors on earth, pretty much unquestioned despite whatever peccadillos they had.

 And for poor women, getting they to a nunnery was one of the few ways they could avoid the trap of marriage, constant pregnancy and being someone's sexual release.
 Sadly that was about as good as it got for women.
 They were free from marriage, pregnancy and unwanted porking but as free as slaves who were repressed handmaids of the lord, never taken to bed by the bridegroom.
 And they had to turn the other way when the priests diddled where they shouldn't.
 The gift/curse that life is generally quite a long time was tough for the religious because the spirit could sublimate for so long but then the rest of life as a repressed servant was tough, too.